iGirishD/iGirishD/README.md

 - 👋 Hi, I’m @iGirishD
-- I have completed my Bachelor's Degree in Computer Engineering.
+- I completed my Bachelor's Degree in Computer Engineering from Pune University, India, in 2020 with a grade of First Class with Distinction.
+- For the past three years, I've been working as a Technical Writer on a contract or freelance basis.
+- Additionally, I successfully completed an online Investment Banking virtual experience internship with J.P.
+Morgan.
-- 👀 I’m interested in Technical Writing and Product Management.
-To build the next generation of products that become noteworthy.
+- 👀 I’m keen on delving into Technical Writing, AI Product Management, and Generative AI to contribute to the development of the next generation of noteworthy products.
-- 🌱 I have completed learning "Technical Writing from Google for Developers" and I’m currently learning "Technical Writing from saylor.org".
-I have also enrolled in the course "The Complete AI-Powered Copywriting Course & ChatGPT Course" on Udemy.
+- 🌱 Beyond my educational qualifications, I consistently upskill across various domains.
+I've completed the Technical Writing course from Google for Developers and hold certifications in Financial Markets from Yale University, Digital Marketing from Google, and Data Science from IBM.
+Currently, I'm enrolled in the Technical Writing course on saylor.org, and concurrently, I'm also learning 'The Complete AI-Powered Copywriting Course & ChatGPT Course' on Udemy.
-- 💞️ I’m looking to collaborate on open-source projects.
+- 💞️ I'm eager to collaborate on innovative projects.
 - 📫 How to reach me ...

 <!---